Lights, Motors, Action!: Extreme Stunt Show: History

 The Moteurs...
-Action! version of the show originally opened on time with the premiere of Walt Disney Studios Park on March 16, 2002.
-The Lights, Motors, Action! version of the show debuted three years later at Disney's Hollywood Studios during the Happiest Celebration on Earth festival, in which each of the four Walt Disney World theme parks opened a new attraction that have been copied from another Disney resort.
+Action! version of the show originally opened in time with the premiere of Walt Disney Studios Park on March 16, 2002, which coincided with the 10th anniversary of the Disneyland Paris resort.
+The Lights, Motors, Action! version of the show debuted three years later at Disney's Hollywood Studios along with Soarin' at Epcot during the Happiest Celebration on Earth festival, in which each of the four Walt Disney World theme parks opened a new attraction that have been copied from another Disney resort.
 The entire show has now been demolished.

 Herbie, the Volkswagen from The Love Bug, previously made an appearance in an intermission in the middle of the show, but was replaced by Lightning McQueen from Cars in 2011.
+The Walt Disney Studios Park version of the show was located in the Backlot area next to Rock 'n' Roller Coaster.
+Once Armageddon – Les Effets Speciaux closed down in early 2019, the entrance was rerouted to the Production Courtyard area, as its surrounding area was being renovated into Avengers Campus.
 The show arena has scenery inspired by Villefranche-sur-Mer; a Mediterranean village in the south of France.
 The arena's construction at Disney's Hollywood Studios forced the Studio Tram Tour: Behind the Magic at the theme park to be almost halved in length, as the arena was built inside locations used by the backlot tour.
+Construction of the Hollywood Studios location began in the summer of 2003.

 The show was previously sponsored at Walt Disney Studios Park by General Motors through its Opel division and at Disney's Hollywood Studios by Koch Industries through its Brawny division.
-On January 15, 2016, Disney announced that the Hollywood Studios location would close on April 3 for the construction of Star Wars: Galaxy's Edge and Toy Story Land.
-The Paris version of the show closed on March 13, 2020; nearly 18 years after it initially opened; the closure was expected as part of the Walt Disney Studios park expansion but the closure date was moved up owing to the COVID-19 pandemic in France.
+On January 15, 2016, Disney announced that the Hollywood Studios location would officially retire on April 3 for the construction of Star Wars: Galaxy's Edge and Toy Story Land.
+In addition to the stunt show, Honey, I Shrunk the Kids: Movie Set Adventure and the most of the Streets of America section would also close down to make room for these two new themed areas.
+The Paris version of the show closed on March 13, 2020; nearly 18 years after it initially opened; the closure was expected as part of the Walt Disney Studios park expansion, but the closure date was moved up owing to the COVID-19 pandemic in France, until it announced that was replaced by a new stunt shows, Alice and the Queen of Hearts: Back to Wonderland, and a new outdoor area called Theater of the Stars, which will premiere on May 25, 2024, and it will run until September 29, 2024, and located behind Avengers Campus.